Qalunya: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Qalunieh (Qalonia) had a population 549; 456 Muslims, 88 Jews and 5 Orthodox Christians, increasing in the 1931 census to 632, 632 Muslims and 10 Christians; in a total of 156 houses.

 During the 1929 Palestine riots, several residents of Qalunya attacked an outlying house in Motza belonging to the Maklef family, killing the father, mother, son, two daughters, and their two guests.
 Three children survived by escaping out a second-story window; one, Mordechai Maklef, later became Chief of Staff of the Israeli Army.
 The attackers included the lone police officer and armed man in the area, as well as a shepherd employed by the Maklef family.
 The village was subsequently abandoned by Jews for a year's time.

 In the 1945 statistics, Qalunya had a population of 900 Muslims and 10 Christians, while Motza had a population of 350 Jews.
 The total land area was 4,844 dunams.
 A total of 1,224 dunums of land were irrigated or used for plantations, 955 were used for cereals; while 227 dunams were classified as built-up areas.

 1948, and after

-On 11 April 1948, as part of Operation Nachshon, Hagana forces entered the village and blew up 50 houses.
+Qalunya was situated just east of the battlefield of Castel and part of the Arab siege on Jerusalem.
+As a result on 11 April 1948, as part of Operation Nachshon, Hagana forces entered the village and blew up 50 houses - after "the inhabitants had been evacuated."
 According to Ilan Pappe, Qalunya was one of four villages that were systematically destroyed by Hagana units in this fashion in the immediate wake of the Deir Yassin massacre; the others being, Beit Surik, Biddu and Saris.